KevinXiangyuZhou/KevinXiangyuZhou.github.io/_pages/about.md

   - /about.html
 ---

 * I'm a Ph.D. candidate in Computer Science and Engineering at University of Michigan, where I am fortunately advised by Professor *[Xinyu Wang](https://web.eecs.umich.edu/~xwangsd/)*.
-I studied in University of Washington and was lucky to work with Professor *[Rastislav Bodik](https://homes.cs.washington.edu/~bodik/)*, and Dr. *[Chenglong Wang](https://chenglongwang.org/)* on program synthesis in data science.
+I received my undergraduate degree in Computer Engineering at University of Washington.

 * **Research**:
 My interest lies in a cross-descipline of Programming Language, Deep Learning, and Human-centered Design.
 In particular, I am interested in **program synthesis** (also known as code generation), where we design algorithm and AI powered tool to help end-users solve challenging problems in various domains such as automation and data science.
 I believe the future development of these tools need to be powerful but also reliable and easy-to-use to various users.